Holiday Decorating for Christmas at the Cambridge

 Constructed of Eastern white pine dovetailed 8″ x 12″ D-Logs, the house is designed to present two very different facades.
 Passersby along busy Interstate 40 from which the model is visible see a traditional log home if approaching from the east, while travelers from the west notice Arts-and-Crafts design elements like a hexagonal turret and offset dual pediments.

-“The Cambridge is the touchstone of our annual Christmas tour of log homes held the second Saturday each December,” Beasley said.
+“The Cambridge is the touchstone of our annual Christmas tour of log homes held the first Saturday each December,” Beasley said.
 “It also attracts local visitors and tourists who just want to tour a log home decorated for the holidays, and we are happy to share the season with them.”

 Decorating the 2,820-square-foot house is the responsibility of Honest Abe Sales Consultant Sharron Bilbrey, but she’s not complaining.